The question every dad is actually asking.

 Budget: ~$1,200 — the sweet spot.

-If I had to tell every dad one thing, it’d be this: $1,200 is the real entry point for serious family filmmaking.
-Below it, you’re compromising in ways that will annoy you.
-Above it, you’re paying for features you won’t use on a kitchen Tuesday.
+If I had to tell every dad one thing, it'd be this: $1,200 is the real entry point for serious family filmmaking.
+Below it, you're compromising in ways that will frustrate you.
+Above it, you're paying for features you won't use on a kitchen Tuesday.
+At this tier you buy one current-gen body, one lens you'll use forever, and still have $150 left for a microphone and a card.
+Complete, working kit — nothing to upgrade for years.

 · The tone.dad pick ·